Right hemisphere brain damage: Prosody and Cognitive Rehabilitation

+Ferré et al. (2011) also emphasize that therapy and rehabilitation should focus on generalization—applying skills from therapy to everyday interactions—by involving communication with familiar partners (family, friends, partners, etc.) in therapy, training them to provide feedback and support, which can boost the transfer of improved prosodic skills into everyday speech.
+These interventions not only improve prosody deficits in structured tasks but also help patients apply these skills in social scenarios.

+The majority of the evidence comes from small or single-case studies and research, providing limited information and pushing for more extensive research to be done.
+They call for future research to use pre–post assessments, standardize treatment protocols, and systematically examine how improvements to prosodic deficits can be generalized to everyday life.

 Prognosis

 Sex differences

 Research has indicated that women are more likely to be left hemisphere dominant, and men are more likely to be right hemisphere dominant.
 Because of this, women recover faster from left hemisphere damage, and men are more likely to recover faster from right hemisphere damage.
 Men who have suffered a right hemisphere stroke also have significantly better rehabilitation outcomes than men who suffer a left hemisphere stroke.
 Recovery of functional abilities is often greater in male stroke survivors than females, especially in the area of activities of daily living.

 Neglect

 Left neglect is common in patients recovering from right hemisphere damage as the right hemisphere controls the left half of the body.
+It is thought that the right hemisphere directs attention to stimuli in both the right and left fields and thus when there is a lesion in it, there are deficits in equal side attendance.
 The presence and severity of neglect has been shown to influence functional outcomes as well as length of rehabilitation after a stroke.

 Patients with neglect for peripersonal space (space within reach), are likely to recover most during the first 10 days after a stroke, but further improvements from 6 months to 1 year post onset are unlikely.
 However, the prognosis for patients with neglect for personal body space or neglect for far space is much better.
 These types of neglect are more likely to recover completely or almost completely after 6 months post onset.
 Although there may be some lasting effects of neglect of varying degrees based on the type, many patients with neglect are likely to improve over time (Appelros et al., 2004).